 War Through the Generations is a reading challenge site I created in late 2008 with the help of Serena from Savvy Verse & Wit.
 We’ve always been interested in the impact of war on individuals and the larger society, and every year we host a war-themed reading challenge.
-Past challenges focused on World War II and the Holocaust (2009), the Vietnam War (2010), the U.S. Civil War (2011), World War I (2012), and the American Revolution (2013), and the Gulf Wars/French and Indian War/Korean War/World War I/World War II/Vietnam (2014).
+Past challenges focused on World War II and the Holocaust (2009), the Vietnam War (2010), the U.S. Civil War (2011), World War I (2012), the American Revolution (2013), and the Gulf Wars/French and Indian War/Korean War/World War I/World War II/Vietnam (2014).

-PLEASE NOTE: Our challenges run from January 1 through December 31, and signups are ongoing, so it’s never too late to join us!
+PLEASE NOTE: Our challenges run from January 1 through December 31, so it’s never too late to join us!

 *Please note that at this time, we are not creating new recommended reading lists or book review pages for the Gulf Wars, the French and Indian War, or the Korean War.
 We also have decided not to spotlight every participant review in a separate post.
 While we enjoyed that approach, it has become too time consuming.
-For 2014, we are going to post a linky every two months devoted to a particular war, according to the schedule detailed in the sign-up post, and we hope that participants will link their reviews and read the others.
+Also, the existing lists will be updated sporadically, as time permits.

 *If you have a suggestion for a book to be added to one of the recommended reading lists, would like a book review you’ve written to be added to one of the book review pages, or have a question about the site, please e-mail us at firstname.lastname@example.org.